SansGuidon/bookmarks/README.md

 * [Fagner Brack](https://medium.com/@fagnerbrack/why-small-modules-matter-4e4d629321b8) - (2016) Why Small Modules Matter | Big projects are what, if not the composition of small pieces
 * [Joe Forshaw](https://www.joeforshaw.com/blog/message-oriented-programming) - (2017) Message-Oriented Programming
 * [Simon Brown](http://www.codingthearchitecture.com/2018/02/09/todays_software_developers_are_the_ivory_tower_architects_of_tomorrow.html) - (2018) Today's software developers are the ivory tower architects of tomorrow
+* [The C4 model](https://c4model.com/) - The C4 model for software architecture : Context, Containers, Components and Code

 # Art :art:
 * [Pierre Debatty](http://www.pierredebatty.be/) - art of Pierre Debatty, a belgian painter